RMyzc/15618-project/README.md

 We are going to implement a parallel version of influence maximization algorithm in social networks using OpenMP.

 ## BACKGROUND
 Social networks have become an important part of people's lives due to the rise of mobile devices and the continuous development of network technology.
 The user relationships on many platforms can be represented by social networks.
 How to better analyze social networks and use their characteristics has become the focus of research.
-For example, in the fields of public opinion monitoring and viral marketing, the goal is to find a fixed number of seed user nodes to maximize the spread of influence.
+For example, in the fields of public opinion monitoring and viral marketing, the goal is to **find a fixed number of seed user nodes and estimate how many users can be affected by these seed users**.
 Such goals can be abstracted as Influence Maximization.

 There are three common models in influence spread, and we choose independent cascade(IC) model.
 Suppose we have a directed Graph *G=(V,E,W)* to represent a social network, where each vertex in *V* is a social network user, each edge in *E* is an influence spread route from a user to another, and each value in *W* is the weight of an edge which represents the probability of influence spread.
-The influence maximization problem can be depicted as, given the number *N* of seed nodes, select *N* seed nodes from *V* which will result in maximum number of activated nodes.
+The influence maximization problem can be depicted as, given the number *N* of seed nodes, select *N* seed nodes from *V* which will result in maximum number of activated nodes and estimate the maximum number of activated nodes.

 Because we mainly focus on the parallelizing of the problem, we will make every assumption simpler.
 We suppose that our graph is a undirected graph, and each value in *W* is identical (we will make influence spread possibility as a command line argument).
 We also suppose that each vertex can only perform influence spread once, which means if a vertex is visited, it cannot be revisited.